lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 Here *cbHttpbin* is a Haskell handler exported by *ngxExportServiceIOYY* as always.
 Variable *hs_service_httpbin* must be declared in directive *haskell_service_var_in_shm*.
-Argument *optional_value* is a string, it can be omitted in which case handler *cbHttpbin* gets an empty string as its first argument.
+Argument *optional_value* is a string, it can be omitted, in which case handler *cbHttpbin* gets an empty string as its first argument.

 Update callbacks do not return results.
 They run from a worker that holds the